pmitev/to-awk-or-not/docs/Case_studies/manipulating_vcf.md

 > Problem formulated and presented at the workshop by [**Jonas Söderberg**](https://katalog.uu.se/profile/?id=N2-1277),
 Department of Cell and Molecular Biology, _Molecular Evolution_

+## Task at hand
+We have a bunch of files that describes a standard fly, the genes of the fly and also where our new non-standard flies differ from the standard fly (the reference).
+These differences are called variants and are divided ito three categories; SNPs (Singular Nucleotide Polymorphisms), Insertions (Some DNA is inserted in our variant in comparison to the reference) and Deletions (Some DNA is deleted from our variant in comparison to the reference).
+We want to find out where and in what way the new flies have variants, if those variants are inside genes or not and finally what the genes (in which those variants are located) actually do.

+## Getting the RAW files
-We have a comparison between a number of different fly cell lines.
+We have a comparison between a number of different new fly cell lines.
 These are found in a huge vcf file (dgrp2.vcf).
 We also have the annotations in a gff3 file (Drosophila_melanogaster.BDGP6.28.101.chr.gff3) and the genome itself in a fasta file.

-## Getting the RAW files

 ### The annotation of the fly genome:
 Find the GFF3 [here](https://ftp.ensembl.org/pub/release-101/gff3/drosophila_melanogaster/Drosophila_melanogaster.BDGP6.28.101.chr.gff3.gz "Drosophila_melanogaster.BDGP6.28.101.chr.gff3").